runlinw0525/Computational-Content-Analysis_Final-Project_2024/README.md

 # Computational-Content-Analysis_Final-Project_2024
 This is the repository for the course's final project

+Final Project Title: Adapting to the AI Era: An Analysis of U.S. Public University Course Syllabi and Educational Policies in Response to (Generative) AI Technologies

 Group Name: AI in Course Syllabi

 Group Member: Runlin Wang